alf-labs/tangram/README.md

-To do so, the analyzer parses images of the real puzzle board using [OpenCV-Python](https://docs.opencv.org/4.x/index.html) and it outputs a table that list all the pictures of the boards and their identified cells colors, listing duplicates when found.
+To do so, the analyzer parses images of the real puzzle board using [OpenCV-Python](https://docs.opencv.org/4.x/index.html) and outputs a table that lists all the pictures of the boards and their identified cells colors, listing duplicates when found.

 More information is available in the [analyzer](analyzer/) directory.